All About The Water Cycle - How Does It Work?

 Collection

-When water falls back to earth as precipitation, it might fall back into the seas, lakes, or rivers or wind up ashore.
+When water falls back to earth as precipitation, it might fall back into the seas, lakes, rivers, or wind ashore.
 When it winds up ashore, it will either splash into the earth or turn out to be a piece of the "groundwater" that plants and creatures use to drink, or it might keep running over the dirt and gather in the seas, lakes, or streams where the cycle starts from the very beginning once more.

 The Water Cycle and the Climate